South Peace River

-South Peace River was a provincial electoral district in the Canadian province of British Columbia.
+South Peace River was a provincial electoral district of British Columbia, Canada.
 It was first contested in the general election of 1956 and last contested in the general election of 1986.
 It and neighbouring North Peace River were formed by the partition of the old Peace River riding.
 Redistribution in advance of the 1991 election saw South Peace River adjusted and renamed Peace River South.